mikhael28/seattle-open-json/README.md

 # Seattle Open JSON

-🏙️ A community-driven, open-source collection of information about the government officies and services provided by the City of Seattle, and other government entities & civil society organization in the Puget Sound region.
+🏙️ An open-source npm package & MCP server collecting information about government offices and services provided by the City of Seattle and other organizations in the Puget Sound region.

+> **🤖 MCP Server Available**: See [`/mcp-server`](/mcp-server) for a ready-to-use Model Context Protocol server that exposes civic entity search, activity lookup, and permit data APIs for AI agents and applications.

 ## 📋 Overview

 Seattle Open JSON provides structured, machine-readable information about youth initiatives, community resources, and recreational opportunities in the Seattle area.
-This package includes both raw data and TypeScript interfaces for type-safe development.
-If you fork this repository, you will notice a 'react-playground' directory; by running `npm install` and `npm run dev`, you can open visual playground to help explore the data we have collected thus far.
-It is incomplete, and not adequately cleaned up yet, but it is a starting point.
-I hope that the City of Seattle can take some inspiration towards forking this, or simply looking at it, and putting together their own npm module to enable developers to build on top of their data.
-In particular, creating a tree view of the structure of government, and it's available resources and programs, would allow developers to adequately present those resources to make them more discoverable to the general public.
+The package includes both raw data and TypeScript interfaces for type-safe development.

 ![Seattle Open JSON Dashboard](open-data-1.png)
 ![Seattle Open JSON Permit Explorer](open-data-2.png)

-## 🚀 NPM Package Installation
+## 🚀 Installation

 ```bash
 npm install seattle-open-json